enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ### Database and Data Access
 Every Enhance app comes with its own database.
-It is batteries included? @begin/data is just a thin wrapper around DynamoDB which is an incredibly fast, truly serverless database.
+It's batteries included with no overhead.
-If you don’t need or use it, it will not get in your way nor will you be charged for it.
+@begin/data is just a thin wrapper around DynamoDB which is an incredibly fast, truly serverless database.

-The generated api routes use a generated data access layer to read and write to the database.
+The generated api routes use a generated data access layer to read and write to this database.
 This code is generated into the `/app/models/todos.mjs` and `/app/models/schemas/todo.mjs` files.
-The schema file is a JSON schema used in the generator command.
+The schema file is a JSON schema that matches the schema passed to the generate command.
 The data access is shown below.

 ```javascript